abhishek-kumar-code/Redfish_Public/Specification.md

 #### Operation apply time

 Services may accept the "@Redfish.OperationApplyTime" annotation in the body of a [Create](#create-post), [Delete](#delete-delete), or [Action](#actions-post) operation.
 This is to give the client control as to when a particular operation is carried out.
 For example, if the client wants to delete a particular Volume resource, but can only safely do so when a reset is taking place, the client can use this annotation to instruct the service to delete the Volume on the next reset.
+If multiple operations are pending, the service shall process them in the order in which they were received.

 Services that support the "@Redfish.OperationApplyTime" annotation for create and delete operations on a particular Resource Collection shall include the "@Redfish.OperationApplyTimeSupport" response annotation for the given Resource Collection.
 Below is an example response for a Resource Collection that supports the "@Redfish.OperationApplyTime" annotation in the request for create and delete operations.